Acute coronary syndrome

 Preparing for an appointment

-- When did signs or symptoms appear?
+- When did the symptoms start?

 - How long did they last?

-- What symptoms are you currently experiencing?
+- What symptoms are you currently having?

 - How would you describe the pain?